-We can make great strides to strengthen bird conservation by the small but powerful actions individuals take to live out their bird conservation values.
+We can make great strides to strengthen bird conservation when people take small but powerful actions to live out their bird conservation values.
 Here are ten ways you can help birds and do your part to shape the future for birds.
-Try something new; tell a friend; and let us know how it's going by tagging us on social media!
+Try something new, tell a friend, and let us know how it's going by tagging us on social media!

 Collisions with glass is a major human threat to birds, killing up to 1 billion birds annually in the U.S. alone.
 Because birds see differently than we do, glass poses a serious risk, especially when vegetation or other habitat is reflected in windows.

 You can live a bird-friendly life by avoiding use of toxic pesticides.
 Neonicotinoids are currently the most widely used type of insecticide, and can be found in common products like insect sprays and seed treatments.
 One seed coated with this pesticide is enough to kill a songbird, and even less can harm a bird's reproduction.
 ABC has fought to block or restrict these dangerous chemicals in homes and gardens, and in agricultural settings by insisting that regulatory decisions be grounded in science.

 For nearly 25 years, ABC has been dedicated to conserving birds and their habitats throughout the Americas.
 We do this by safeguarding the rarest species, protecting habitats, eliminating threats, and building capacity for bird conservation.
 With your help, we can continue to achieve conservation results for native birds across the Western Hemisphere.

 Keeping cats indoors, or safely contained outdoors, results in a safer and healthier environment for cats, birds, and people.
 If you are a cat owner, pledge to keep your pet responsibly contained.